filippomassarelli/docker-mini-seedrs/README.md

 If one or more of the above conditions is not respected, your investment will be rejected and an appropriate `ERROR` message returned (see section [3.4.2 Error](#error-1) for more information).

 ### Request

 #### API endpoint

-The Investment API follows the same versioned structure as the Campaigns API, resulting in the base URL:
+The Investment API is also in its version 1, resulting in the base URL:

 ```
 http://localhost:3000/api/v1/investments